Skip to content

 • Electronic Return Originators (EROs) and tax software resellers

 The IRS makes the requirement explicit in Publication 4557: tax preparers must implement a written security program.
 Failure to comply does not require a breach to trigger consequences — the absence of a documented plan alone can constitute a violation.
-The broader IRS cybersecurity requirements build on this WISP foundation, making it the cornerstone of your compliance posture.
+The broader IRS WISP requirements build on this foundation, making it the cornerstone of your compliance posture.

 The Gramm-Leach-Bliley Act Connection

 Many tax professionals are surprised to learn they are classified as financial institutions under the GLBA.
 The Act defines financial institutions broadly to include any business that is "significantly engaged" in providing financial services — and tax preparation clearly qualifies.
 This classification brings the obligation to safeguard customer financial information, with the WISP serving as the primary documented mechanism for doing so.
-The NIST Cybersecurity Framework provides a widely-adopted reference architecture that many WISP authors use to structure their risk management approach.

 Solo Preparers Are Not Exempt